 Note that the cavalry charge modifier is earned only by an active unit advancing into contact for the first time, and may not be earned in any attack on any good order PH or HI equipped unit from its front hexes.
 Cavalry charge can be earned against those unit types if they are Disordered or the charge hits their flank or rear hexes.

 Effects of hits – All hits are cumulative and when a unit has suffered hits equal to its SP strength it is eliminated.
-In addition, any unit reduced to 50% or less of its starting SPs remaining suffers -2 to its QL, and any unit that hasn’t reached 50% or less but has taken 2 or more hits suffers -1 to its QL, instead.
-Units with 0 or 1 hit on them has their full printed QL.
+In addition, any unit reduced to 50% or less of its starting SPs remaining suffers -1 to its QL.
+Units with hits on them but above 50% of their printed full strength have their full printed QL.

 Morale checks – Whenever a unit takes hits as a result of the combat table (missile or melee), the red die is consulted to see if they withstood the losses without Disorder or Rout.
 If the red die is less than or equal to their QL (after the losses), then they pass and are unaffected.
 If the red die is 1-3 points higher than their QL, they fail and are Disordered.
 If they red die is 4 or more points higher than their QL, they are Routed and removed from the map, and placed in the Routed box for their side, retaining their losses counter.
 In addition, if a unit is already Disordered when it checks morale due to combat losses, then failing by even 1 results in Rout.

 Leader loss – Last, if there are any leaders stacked with the target unit and the red die is a “10”, then the highest ranked leader there is a casualty and is removed.
 If two leaders of the same rank are present, then the player inflicting the loss may choose which to remove.